 - Name of the elevator or grain handling operation;

 - Address of the elevator or grain handling operation for delivery of notifications, and the physical address of the elevator or grain handling operation if it is different;

 - Name of a contact individual for the elevator or grain handling operation, along with a telephone number and email address; and

 - Consent to release of such further or other information as may be requested by the Commission for purposes of review of this Order.

-- This order will be in effect for the crop year commencing July 1, 2021 and continuing until June 30, 2022, unless revoked earlier, after which no exemption will apply under this Order.
+- This order comes into effect on the crop year commencing July 1, 2020 and is in effect until June 30, 2021, unless revoked earlier, after which no exemption will apply under this Order.

 - This exemption provided under this Order may be withdrawn by further Order, in respect of any grain elevator or grain handling operation which does not, in the opinion of the Commission, satisfy the conditions of this Order.